cfengine/documentation/reference/enterprise-api-ref/cmdb-api.markdown

 ## List CMDB

-You can see a list of stored hosts-specific configurations
+You can see a list of stored host-specific configurations

 **URI:** https://hub.cfengine.com/cmdb